KomodoHQ/komodo-investment-plan/faster-delivery.md

 ### Business

- - Ensure their is an assessment of what might break and why
+ - Ensure there is an assessment of what might break and why
  - Put in reasonable QA / QC / Testing processes that always cover those elements highlighted
- - Have a review process so that if / when something does break, lessons are learned as to the cause, and a check is added to PR to ensure circumstance cannot be repeated.
+ - Have a review process so that if / when something does break, lessons are learned as to the cause and a check is added to the PR to ensure the circumstance is not repeated

 ### Tool / Product